aymgal/wavelet-lensing-papers/README.md

-# Resources for works based on [SLITronomy](https://github.com/aymgal/SLITronomy)
+# Complex lens modeling with Wavelets: [SLITronomy](https://github.com/aymgal/SLITronomy), [Herculens](https://github.com/austinpeel/herculens)

-This repository gathers notebooks and resources ussed to generate figures of SLITronomy-related papers.
+This repository gathers notebooks and resources used to generate figures of papers related to SLITronomy and Herculens.

 ## Paper I